 How old is Elana supposed to be?
 The books don't say.

 I couldn't state her age in terms of our years, since it's not said whether she's descended from people of Earth.
 I have seen comments about Enchantress in which different people referred to her as "a 14-year-old girl" and "a young woman of 20" and I don't know where they got either of those assumptions!
 Actually, since she is a beginning student at the Service Academy, which is like college, I picture her as about 17.
-In The Far Side of Evil she has just graduated, which would make her 21 or 22 in our years.

 How do you pronounce the name Georyn?